dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 The implementation of this class ended up being quite simple.
 We just created three methods, one for each endpoint, and injected the `ExamRepository` interface through the constructor.
 The first method defined, `getExams`, was implemented to handle `GET` requests and to return a list of exams.
 The second endpoint, `newExam`, was implemented to handle `POST` requests that contains `ExamCreationDTO` and, with the help of `DTOModelMapper`, to convert to new instances of `Exam`.
 The third and last method, called `editExam`, defined an endpoint to handle `PUT` requests and to convert `ExamUpdateDTO` objects into existing instances of `Exam`.

-It's important highlight that this last method uses the `id` sent through the `DTO` to find a persisted instance of `Exam`, and then replaces three properties on it before providing to the method.
+It's important to highlight that this last method uses the `id` sent through the `DTO` to find a persisted instance of `Exam`, and then replaces three properties on it before providing to the method.
 The properties replaced are `title`, `description`, and `editedAt`, exactly as defined in the `ExamUpdateDTO`.

 Running the application now, through our IDE or through the `gradle bootRun` command, will start our application and allow users to interact with the endpoints created.
 The following list of commands shows how to use [curl](https://curl.haxx.se/) to create, update, and retrieve exams, using the DTOs created: